 - Remind each child often that he or she is loved.
 Let your children know you respect all their feelings, even the angry thoughts.

 - Involve your children in getting ready for the new baby to come home.

 - Tell older children early that you are bringing a new baby into the home.
 This gives them more time to prepare.

 - If an older child has to move to a new room, make the move early.

-- Let the older child "help" with baby's care and be sure to give lots of praise.
-But never leave the baby alone with a toddler.
+- Let the older child "help" with baby's care and be sure to give lots of praise (Picture 2).
+But, never leave the baby alone with a toddler.

 - If possible, space your children 2 to 3 years apart.

 - If children continue to have problems adjusting, think about getting professional counseling.

 How to Manage Sibling Rivalry

 Sibling rivalry is not all bad.
 In fact, it can be helpful because it can teach children how to understand other people’s points of view, compromise and solve problems.
 Parents should not get too involved in their children's arguments.
 Parents cannot force children to get along but they can teach them problem-solving skills and cooperation.

 Here are some ways to manage sibling rivalry:

 - Be a role model to teach your child positive problem-solving skills.

 - Praise your children when they are working hard and following directions.
 This helps build their self-confidence.

 - Listen to your children and their needs.

 - Spend time with your children to reassure them that they are loved.

 - Avoid situations that may lead to jealousy.